Digitally Sign PDFs: An Essential Guide for Professionals

 CertifiO® for Professionals digital signature vs. other digital signatures

 At Notarius, we offer CertifiO professional digital signing certificates.
-We help professional associations issue certificates for digital signatures to their members after an ID verification and a validation of their right to practice.
+We help professional associations issue certificates for digital signatures to their members following an ID verification and a validation of their right to practice.

-Unlike self-signed signing certificates, which are, issued by the user without identity verification by a trusted third party (a Certificate Authority), a CertifiO professional digital signature is a verified digital signature that is the equivalent of a professional passport (digital identity).
+Unlike self-signed signing certificates, which are issued by the user without identity verification by a trusted third party (a Certificate Authority), a CertifiO professional digital signature is a verified digital signature that is the equivalent of a professional passport (or digital identity).
 In addition to ensuring the integrity of electronic documents, the civic and professional identity proofs contained in the signing certificate ensure the non-repudiation of the signed documents.

 Engineering stamps: The image of your seal and signature is not enough!